What Investors Look For in a Pitch Deck (2026 Guide)

 Another thing you can touch on this slide is your milestones.
 What major goals have you managed to achieve so far and what are the major next steps you plan onwards?
 A product or company roadmap that outlines important milestones can help here.

 If you are still in the early stage or your growth is not that interesting, it would be advisable to avoid including this part.
-To give you an idea, accelerator programs such as Y Combiner expect a minimal amount of 15% month over month growth.
+To give you an idea, accelerator programs such as Y Combinator expect a minimum of 15% month over month growth.

 Marketing Strategy

-Explain how you are planning to attract customers attention and what will your sales process look like.
+Explain how you are planning to attract customers' attention and what your sales process looks like.
 This slide should be used to outline your marketing plans.

 You'll want to detail the key strategies that you intend to use to get the product in front of prospective customers.